-- This approach for GHG tracking is aligned with the International Council for Local Environmental Initiatives (ICLEI) protocol.
+- This approach for GHG tracking is aligned with the Partners in Climate Protection (PCP) protocol.

 What progress are we making?

-- Since 2010, GHG emissions from The Region of Peel's facilities and fleet has dropped by 34,309 tonnes of CO2 equivalent (tCO2e).
+- Since 2010, GHG emissions from The Region of Peel's facilities and fleet have dropped by 48,328 tonnes of CO2 equivalent (tCO2e).